cockroachdb/docs/src/current/v22.2/install-cockroachdb-linux.md

   When [building from source](#install-source) on ARM, consider disabling FMA intrinsics in your compiler.
 For GCC, refer to [Options That Control Optimization](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) in the GCC documentation.

-- Clusters with a mix of Intel and ARM nodes are not extensively tested.
-In production, Cockroach Labs recommends that all cluster nodes have identical CockroachDB versions, hardware, and software.
+- In production, Cockroach Labs recommends that all cluster nodes have identical CockroachDB versions, CPU architecture, hardware, and software.
 - When feasible, Cockroach Labs recommends that you move the data from an existing cluster on the Intel architecture to a new cluster on on ARM using means such as [backup]({% link {{ page.version.version }}/backup.md %}) and [restore]({% link {{ page.version.version }}/restore.md %}).
-If migration in place is preferred, Cockroach Labs recommends that you migrate migrate all nodes to ARM in as short a period of time as possible, and that you test and validate your workload ahead of the migration to ensure that the workload and your application work as expected in a cluster with both Intel and ARM nodes.
+If migration in place is preferred, Cockroach Labs recommends that you migrate all nodes to ARM in as short a period of time as possible, and that you test and validate your workload ahead of the migration to ensure that the workload and your application work as expected in a cluster with both Intel and ARM nodes.

 <h2 id="whats-next">What&#39;s next?</h2>